oversluizen/public_html/wp-content/plugins/elementor/readme.txt

 * Tweak: Added option to disable the widget on-change rendering
 * Tweak: Improved error dialogs for better handling cases when the editor fails to load.
 * Tweak: Rename Global Colors & Fonts to Default Colors and Default Fonts for better clarify
-* Tweak: Update Google Fonts list with more than 10 new fonts
+* Tweak: Update Google Fonts list with more then 10 new fonts
 * Tweak: Eicons v2.5.0 updated
 * Tweak: Added an "Elementor" post state for post table
 * Tweak: Added responsive control for Icon Box (Space & Size)